 I can’t actually remember when I discovered the existence of the Swedish bagpipes.
 I wish I could and I wish I could say it was a defining moment.
 It’s the same with the nyckelharpa – these are instruments that I have always known about, in some small corner of my memory somewhere they have always existed.
 It was finding out that Olle Gällmo and Erik Ask-Upmark were going to be at the Blowout in 2013 that really prompted me to get a set of Swedish Bagpipes.Read more »

 When I moved to Sweden in 1988 I had no idea how I would get by.
 Up until this point I had made a living by playing music, making different bagpipes and keyed fiddles.
 However, this didn’t seem to be working in Sweden.
-Then some good friends of mine, like Ale Möller, gave me the tip to look into the Swedish bagpipe, a quite primitive and not really appreciated instrument.
-But, when it is working well, it is a very beautiful, warm, clear and soft sounding instrument.Read more »
+Then some good friends of mine, like Ale Möller, gave me the tip to look into the Swedish bagpipe, a quite primitive and not really appreciated instrument.Read more »

 Swedish bagpipe reeds are traditionally made from the most suitable material growing in Sweden - Phragmites australis (common reed).
 Unfortunately Phragmites is a very fragile material and sensitive to humidity.
 Reed/tuning problems were most likely one of the main reasons that the instrument almost disappeared.
 Most active pipers today use imported cane, Arundo donax, the most common reed material for other reed instruments (including most other bagpipes).
 Arundo donax is harder and more resistant than Phragmites australis.Read more »

 We are settling into our new website, including making available articles from our thirty year history.
 If you spot something inaccurate, garbled or missing, or if you want to volunteer to help us improve our site, please mail info@bagpipesociety.

 Website by Joe Wass, managed by Ian Clabburn.